Mazda F engine: VICS

 The FE-DOHC featured Mazda's VICS system, short for Variable Inertia Control System, a variable intake setup to optimize runner length and resonance at different engine speeds.
 Much like Toyota's Acoustic Control Induction System, it had two sets of intake runners, a long set for low-medium RPMs, and a short set for high RPMs.
-It was operated by a vacuum solenoid based on the engine's current speed, actuating a pair of butterflies inside the manifold to open or close the short runners past 5400 RPM.
+It was operated by a vacuum solenoid based on the engine's current speed, actuating a pair of butterflies inside the manifold to open or close the short runners past 5400 rpm.
 This system has been used on many Mazda engines since including the BP.
 The K-series V6 engines used a different principle to the same effect dubbed VRIS.
 Two versions of the VICS intake system exist, one has steeper straighter runners than the other, which is kinked for vehicle packaging reasons.
-VICS was not present on the F8-DOHC or Kia version of the FE-DOHC, both of which use a conventional intake manifold design.
+VICS was not present on the F8-DOHC or some of Kia version of the FE-DOHC, both of which use a conventional intake manifold design.

 F2

 The F2 is a stroked version of the FE with a bore and stroke of 86x94 mm, for a displacement of 2184 cc.
 Introduced for the 1988–1992 GD platform cars, it can also be found in the B2200 pickup and Ford Probe.
-A high-output variant of the F2 coded F2H2 was used in RWD configuration in the Mazda 929 HC.
+A high-output variant of the F2 coded F2H2 was used in RWD configuration in the Mazda 929.
 The compression ratio was raised to 9.2:1 and produced 127 hp/141 lbft.
 Although available as an 8-valve SOHC in the B2200, this engine is most commonly a 12-valve SOHC.
 With an 8.6:1 compression ratio, it generates 110 hp at 4700 rpm and 130 lbft.